THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Ch.
 IX.
 General Assembly

 Art.
-24. The General Assembly is the governing body of the Balkan History Association, made up of all the members.
+24. The General Assembly is the governing body of the Balkan History Association, comprising all members.

 Art.
-25. The General Assembly shall hold one ordinary session, at least once a year or extraordinary sessions, whenever necessary.
-The General Assembly shall be legally constituted if it meets the necessary quorum of half plus one.
+25. The General Assembly shall hold one ordinary session at least once a year, and extraordinary sessions whenever necessary.
+The General Assembly shall be legally constituted if it meets the necessary quorum of half the membership plus one.
 If the first call fails to meet the required quorum, the General Assembly will be suspended and reconvened at a later date, not earlier than 7 days and no later than 30 days from the date of the first convocation.

 Art.
 26. For the validity of the resolutions adopted by the General Assembly it is required: